h4kbas/neosql.nvim/README.md

 #### Result Window
 - `e` - Edit cell at cursor position
+- `i` - Insert new empty row after current row
+- `dd` - Delete current row (toggle: press again to undo deletion)
-- `a` - Apply all changes to database
+- `a` - Apply all changes to database (inserts, updates, and deletes)
 - `c` - Clear all changes (undo all edits)
 - `u` - Undo change for current cell
 - `U` - Undo all changes for current row